vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/055/04_vyaryamA_varuNashcheti.md

 title = "04"

 +++
 I take ví … ceti to √ci ‘pile’; see comm. ad I.90.4.
-Re assigns it to √cit ‘perceive’ (so also Gr); WG to √ci ‘perceive’ as an Augenblicksbildung to the aor.
+Renou assigns it to √cit ‘perceive’ (so also Gr); WG to √ci ‘perceive’ as an Augenblicksbildung to the aor.

 stem.